-- 1. An adverse opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education - 2.
-The audit disclosed no significant deficiencies in the internal controls. - 3.
-The audit disclosed no instances of noncompliance which are material to the financial statements. - 4.
-The audit disclosed no significant deficiencies in the internal controls over major programs - 5.
-An unqualified opinion report was issued on the compliance of major programs. - 6.
-The audit disclosed no audit findings which are required to be reported under OMB Circular A-133 § 510(a). - 7.
-Programs determined to be major are the Child Nutrition Programs (10.553, 10.555), which was clustered in determination, and the Impact Aid Program (84.041), which was not clustered. - 8.
-The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
-The district was determined not to be a low-risk auditee. - Section 2 Findings relating to the financial statements required to be reported in accordance with GAGAS:
+- 1. An adverse opinion was issued on the combined financial statements in the conformity with the generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with the regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+The audit disclosed no instances of noncompliance which were material to the financial statements. - 3.
+The audit disclosed no significant deficiencies in the internal controls over financial reporting which were considered to be material weaknesses.

-NONE

-Section 3 - Findings and Questioned Costs for Federal Awards:

-NONE
+Section 2 - Findings relating to the financial statements required to be reported in accordance with GAGAS:

+None

-INDEPENDENT SCHOOL DISTRICT NO. I-7, SEQUOYAH COUNTY COMBINED STATEMENT OF ASSETS, LIABILITIES AND FUND BALANCE - ALL FUND TYPES AND ACCOUNT GROUPS - REGULATORY BASIS JUNE 30, 2016
+INDEPENDENT SCHOOL DISTRICT NO. I-7, ROGERS COUNTY COMBINED STATEMENT OF ASSETS, LIABILITIES AND FUND BALANCE ALL FUND TYPES AND ACCOUNT GROUPS - REGULATORY BASIS JUNE 30, 2016